Karachi Breeze: Yellow Line

-The 22-kilometre-long Yellow Line project will connect Numaish Chowrangi near the Mazar-e-Quaid in central Karachi, to its eastern suburbs of Korangi and Landhi, terminating at Dawood Chowrangi.
+The 22.0 km Yellow Line project will connect Numaish Chowrangi near the Mazar-e-Quaid in central Karachi, to its eastern suburbs of Korangi and Landhi, terminating at Dawood Chowrangi.
 It has an estimated cost of $428 million, of which $382 million will be financed by the World Bank.
 It will be serviced by 268 buses and 28 stations, including 22 at grade and 6 underground.
 Construction of the line was delayed due to the global coronavirus pandemic, and is expected to start in 2022, with completion in 2025.